 Currently preparing for a long-distance hike through Sweden.

-The words and pictures on this “About” page are now “history”.
-I wrote them years ago, shortly after Ingkasi and I got married.
+The words and pictures below are now “history”.
+I wrote them some time after I started this blog.

 My life changed dramatically when Ingkasi (Johan Aaqqii), my husband, suddenly and unexpectetly died in February 2020.
 He passed away on a solo hunting trip, out on the land (at Hurry Inlet) that we both loved so much.

 I am still trying to pick up the pieces of – me.
 Of what remains.
 Everything has changed.

 Ittoqqortoormiit, February 2021

 My name is Ruth Aaqqii, and I am the owner of “Outside Ittoqqortoormiit & Arctic Wool East Greenland”, a tiny business located in the small community of Ittoqqortoormiit (on most maps spelled “Illoqqortoormiut”, and earlier called “Scoresbysund”, the big red spot on the map below ) in Northeast Greenland.

 I offer guided nature tours and sell arctic wool and knitwear.

 On this site, I share my passion for arctic living, spending time outside, hunting, hand spinning arctic wool and other topics related to the Arctic in general and Greenland in particular!

 Often, my stories include experiences I share with my husband, Johan Aaqqii (also called Ingkasi), who is a Greenlandic hunter.